 You are not alone.
 It happened to me, too.
 I was unprepared and in a state of shock.

-Here are some of the thoughts I had in the days that followed having my premature baby.
+15 thoughts I had in the days that followed having my NICU baby

 My first son was born on time and I clearly remember walking the halls of the hospital, passing by the NICU and shuddering at the thought of my baby being in there.
 It was a thought that quickly passed—because, of course, I would never have to worry about having a NICU baby.
 My deliveries would be easy and end in healthy babies.